NeuralTrust/docs.neuraltrust.ai/docs/ai-gateway/plugins/prompt-moderation.md

 ## Performance Considerations

-The Prompt Moderation plugin achieves exceptional performance through its sophisticated optimization strategies, beginning with the pre-compilation of all regex patterns during initialization to eliminate repeated compilation overhead.
-The system employs memory-efficient algorithms for string comparisons and implements smart word tokenization to minimize processing time.
-The Levenshtein distance calculation, while computationally intensive, is optimized to operate on individual words rather than entire content bodies, significantly reducing the processing overhead.
-Additionally, the plugin maintains a minimal memory footprint by storing only essential pattern data and implementing case-insensitive matching at the comparison level, avoiding the need for multiple pattern variations.
+The Prompt Moderation plugin delivers exceptional performance through a sophisticated architecture that combines efficient **pattern compilation** and string matching capabilities.
+At initialization, all regex patterns are compiled once and stored in memory, enabling quick access and efficient pattern matching throughout the plugin's lifecycle.
+The string matching system leverages optimized **Levenshtein distance** calculations and smart word tokenization, while maintaining memory-efficient string comparisons.
+This comprehensive approach ensures that pattern matching operations are executed with minimal computational overhead, making the plugin ideal for high-throughput environments where performance is critical.

-In production environments processing millions of requests daily, the plugin demonstrates remarkable scalability and consistent performance.
-When processing a typical request against hundreds of keywords and dozens of regex patterns, the system maintains sub-10ms response times through efficient concurrent processing and optimized pattern matching algorithms.
-The architecture supports linear performance scaling as the number of rules increases, utilizing intelligent caching mechanisms and parallel processing capabilities to handle high-throughput scenarios.
-This optimization ensures that even complex configurations with extensive rulesets can process thousands of requests per second while maintaining consistent low latency and efficient resource utilization across distributed systems.
+The plugin's resource management strategy is built around maintaining minimal memory footprint and optimal **CPU utilization**.
+Through intelligent caching mechanisms and efficient data structures, the system achieves consistent performance while scaling linearly with increasing workloads.
+The architecture supports **concurrent processing** with low latency, enabling seamless handling of multiple requests simultaneously.
+This scalability-focused design, combined with pre-compiled patterns and optimized algorithms, ensures the plugin can handle growing demands while maintaining robust content filtering capabilities across distributed operations.